-Subsequent to this preclinical research, a very small pilot clinical study was initiated in people with Parkinson’s using a c-Abl inhibitor drug called Nilotinib – already used in the treatment of leukaemia.
+Subsequent to this preclinical research, a very small pilot clinical study was initiated in people with Parkinson’s using a c-Abl inhibitor drug called Nilotinib – a clinically available drug already used in the treatment of leukaemia.
 Initial safety tests in people with Parkinson’s, and a larger, placebo controlled clinical trial, supported by Cure Parkinson’s and the Michael J Fox Foundation, to assess Nilotinib in a blinded approach, showed limited effect due to poor brain penetrance.

 The Progress of Novel c-Abl inhibitors

 There are further novel c-Abl inhibitors now being clinically tested which demonstrate a more effective penetrance and target engagement.
 These trials include:

 K0706 is being clinically tested in the Sun Pharma SPARC large Phase II “PROSEEK” study, which involves 500+ participants.Find out more

 FB-101 is being clinically tested by 1ST BiotherapeuticsFind out more

 Biotech company Inhibikase is testing its molecule – IkT-148009Find out more